Gothic cathedrals and churches: Cistercian Gothic (12th century)

 Other examples of Cistercian Gothic can be found across Europe, and several are UNESCO World Heritage Sites.
 These include Alcobaça Monastery in Portugal, Poblet Abbey in Spain, and Maulbronn Abbey in Germany.
 Maulbronn, begun in Romanesque style, had portions rebuilt into Gothic style in the late 13th century, including the "Paradise", or narthex, the southern part of the cloisters, and the refectory, or monks' dining room.

-The early Gothic style was also used in the reconstruction of several English Benedictine abbeys, notably Whitby Abbey All the English monasteries, including Westminster Abbey, were closed by Henry VIII in 1538, as part of his dissolution of monasteries.
+The early Gothic style was also used in the reconstruction of several English Benedictine abbeys, notably Whitby Abbey.
+All of England's monasteries, including Westminster Abbey, were closed by Henry VIII in 1538, as part of his dissolution of monasteries.
 Westminster Abbey was turned a Collegiate church by Queen Elizabeth I in 1560, but most, like Whitby Abbey, are now picturesque ruins, or were destroyed.

 High Gothic and Rayonnant Gothic – France (Thirteenth Century)

 In France, the last part of the long reign of King Philippe Auguste (1179–1223) marked the classic period of the Gothic Cathedral.
 He transformed the country from a small feudal state to the most prosperous and powerful nation in Europe.
 He was also a great builder, constructing the Louvre Palace and the first wall around Paris, and founding the University of Paris (1215).
 The new structures were larger and taller, and their forms were simplified and more balanced.
 He was succeeded by Louis IX of France, whose reign saw the construction of several great cathedrals, and his own remarkable chapel, Sainte-Chapelle.

 The early thirteenth-century cathedral style in France is often called High Gothic.
 The objective of the architects was larger windows and more lavish decoration rather than simply greater size.
 The mid-level triforium gradually disappeared, and stained glass windows seemed to cover entire walls.
 The great monuments of the style included Amiens Cathedral, the modified Notre Dame de Paris, and especially the royal chapel of Louis IX of France, Sainte-Chapelle (consecrated 1248).